 Avoid Processing Delays

-You must complete every field shaded in red and marked “Required” on the paper registration form.
-Incomplete forms and forms with errors will not be processed—and you might not be allowed to take the SAT on the date you chose.
+To avoid processing delays, you must complete every field shaded in red and marked "Required" on the paper registration form.
+Incomplete forms and forms with errors will not be processed—and you might not be allowed to take the SAT on the date you choose.

 If required information is missing, your form will be returned to you to complete and resubmit.
 Here are some common reasons this might happen: